Composting Basics

 Things NOT to add to compost: meat, fish, bones and items like grain, bread, anything with fat.

-But remember we’re just helping along a normal natural progression.
-So remember, lazy composting is completely acceptable, nature will get the job done one way or another.
+But keep in mind we’re just helping along a normal, natural progression.
+So lazy composting is completely acceptable; nature will get the job done one way or another.

 compost pile in sunlight with garden fork leaning on the edge.